saylesss88/nix-book/src/nix/hardening_NixOS.md

 Proxy servers let you control, monitor, or anonymize network traffic between clients and the wider internet.
-In NixOS, you can set up various types of proxies (HTTP, SOCKS, transparent, caching, privacy-focused) declaratively in your system config.
+In NixOS, you can set up various types of proxies (HTTP, SOCKS, DNS, etc.) declaratively in your system config.

 Types of Proxy Servers: HTTP/HTTPS Forward Proxy, Controls and filters outbound web traffic from client machines (e.g., for content filtering or caching).